Project creation#

 Operator creation#

-Module.add_operator(name: str, is_node: bool = True, is_inlined: bool = False) swan.Operator#
+ModuleBodyCreator.add_operator_definition(name: str, is_node: bool = True, is_inlined: bool = False) swan.OperatorDefinition#

-Add an operator to the module body.
+Add an operator definition to the module body or the test module.

 Parameters: